 How to detect problematic duplicate code in Java

-Sider Labs has developed an algorithm that can detect and determine which duplicate code blocks need the most attention.
+Sider has developed an algorithm that can detect and determine which duplicate code blocks need the most attention.
 The analysis results interface allows you to sort the duplicate code blocks using the following criteria

 - Importance (needs most attention)